 Disability was measured using the Washington Group-Disability Extended Questionnaire (WG ES-F) for both the EVD survivors and their non-affected contacts.
 The questionnaire measured self-reported physical and mental impairments present at the time of the interview (See Supplementary Material).
 The questionnaire assesses six domains: vision, hearing, mobility, self-care, communication and cognition.
 Functionality scores were calculated from the severity and frequency of anxiety, depression, pain and fatigability.
 We conducted face-to-face interviews in Krio and English and recorded the responses in an electronic format of the questionnaire.

 Categorical disability measures were summarised using frequency counts and percentages; differences between the exposed (survivor) and unaffected contacts (control) subjects were summarised as odds ratios with their exact (binomial) 95% confidence intervals, after adjustment for age and sex using logistic regression (aOR).
 Continuous disability measures were summarised using means and standard deviations; differences between the exposed and unexposed subjects were summarised as mean differences with their 95% confidence intervals, after adjustment for age, sex, and occupation using linear regression.
-The other demographic factors did not contribute as confounding factors during building of the regression models.
-All statistical tests were two tailed, with significance set at the conventioRegression nal 5% level.
+The other demographic factors (including place of residence) did not contribute as confounding factors during statistical modeling.
+All statistical tests were two tailed, with significance set at the conventional 5% level.
 All analyses were done using Stata™ 14.

 All participants provided written informed consent.
 The protocol was approved by the institutional ethics review board of The Liverpool School of Tropical Medicine, UK (10th May, 2016), and the Sierra Leone Ethics and Scientific Review committee (31st May, 2016).